UPPS No. 05.02.02

 A specification should also communicate minimum acceptable features of the commodity or service needed by the end user.

-When a specification limits consideration to one manufacturer, one product, or one service provider, and the amount of the purchase exceeds $5,000, a written proprietary justification must be provided to support the purchase.
+When a specification limits consideration to one manufacturer, one product, or one service provider, and the amount of the purchase exceeds $15,000, a written sole source or proprietary justification must be provided to support the purchase.

 The Justification for Sole Source or Proprietary Procurement form has been developed to assist in the justification documentation process.
 The account manager must complete the form and state the following:

 the proprietary or unique features of the item and why these features are required; and

 why no competing product can meet the needs.

 PROCEDURES FOR ADDRESSING COMPETITIVE SOLICITATION REQUIREMENTS